CVC97/Physics-Education-Animations/index.md

 # Education Animations

 <!-- possibly sounds OTT, possibly fix this -->
 > The main content of this frontpage are the education animations created with ``manim``.
-These animations are developed in the department [Physik und ihre Didaktik](https://www.uni-goettingen.de/de/110922.html) at Göttingen University and focus on a visual understanding of mathematical and physical concepts at the edge between school
+These animations are developed in the department [Physik und ihre Didaktik](https://www.uni-goettingen.de/de/110922.html)  at the University of Göttingen and focus on a visual understanding of mathematical and physical concepts at the edge between school
 > and university.
-They are part of lectures at the University of Göttingen where they help physics students to enhance their learning experience.
+They are part of lectures where they help physics students to enhance their learning experience.
 >
 > [https://github.com/CVC97/Physics-Education-Animations](https://github.com/CVC97/Physics-Education-Animations)